Jujure/juju.re/jujure/content/writeups/fcsc_2023/picasso.md

 So we need to get from one to the other in `0x36` moves exactly, each move swapping the 0 with an adjacent tile.

 Cool, all of this simply for a slide puzzle.
-Each element of the state corresponds to the tile that we must push on the `0` (which represent the empty tile in the slide puzzle).
+Each element of the state corresponds to the tile that we must push on the `0` (which represents the empty tile in the slide puzzle).
 Let's go and solve th...

 ### But wait there was a first step

-I hope you did not forgot that the state used to select which tiles are moved in which order was shuffled by the first step according to our input.
+I hope you did not forget that the state used to select which tiles are moved in which order was shuffled by the first step according to our input.

 Maybe it's time to understand how this shuffle work.